 However, a heat pump does not generate heat – it moves heat from one location to another.
 Heating a building using cool (or even cold) water might seem too good to be true, but it is possible and is actually very common.

 Heat pumps have been widely used for many years and, in fact, we all have one in our kitchen (our fridge).
+Heat pumps can also be used for more challenging jobs like heating a swimming pool (either with a GSHP or ASHP).

 The science of heat pumps is well-established and can be explained using the laws of thermodynamics.
 At the most basic level, a heat pump moves heat from a heat source to a heat sink.
 What this typically means in practice is that the heat available in the ambient air outside, water in a nearby pond or river, or under the ground itself, is collected and then moved to a place where it can be used such as radiators or underfloor heating.